tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 2. If the data is publicly available.
 Has this already been done?
 3. If it has already been done.
 What is my contribution or novelty?

-We will get top contribution vs novelty shortly.
+We will get to contribution vs novelty shortly.

 ### Machine Learning